;

 How do I get vitamin D?

-But remember, it's essential to get tested and consult with your healthcare provider for personalized guidance.
+It's important to get tested and consult with your healthcare provider for personalized guidance.

 Vitamin E: